kolaczyn/brodie-robertson-website/markdown/posts/markdown-showcase.md

 define foobar() {
     print "Welcome to flavor country!";
 }
+this is a very long code line line line line vthis is a very long code line line line line
 ~~~

 (which makes copying & pasting easier).
 You can optionally mark the